curious-attempt-bunny/mud2.net/mudiiclient/index.md

 * If you want to play as a guest select "mudguest" as the system user.
 * Enter your Account ID and Password if you're playing using an account.
-* Your choices will be recorded so that next time you play you can quickly hit Enter to get going.
 * Wizzes can change the System User and enter a system password.